falcosecurity/falco-website/content/en/blog/falco-applies-for-graduation.md

 * Go here: [Falco graduation proposal](https://github.com/cncf/toc/pull/956).
 * If you are a fan of Falco, we would love a 👍, ❤️, or 🚀 on this PR.
-* If you are using Falco in production, please add your name to our [ADOPTERS.md doc](https://github.com/falcosecurity/falco/blob/master/ADOPTERS.md).
+* If you are using Falco in production, please add your name to our [ADOPTERS.md](https://github.com/falcosecurity/falco/blob/master/ADOPTERS.md) document.
 * If you do any of the above, share it on the social media platform of your choice.